Tracking the Avocets of Chichester Harbour

 What do the colour rings on birds tell us?

 Have you ever wondered how scientists and ecologists know so much about the lives and habits of different birds?
 Whether it’s how long they live for, where they migrate to or who they pair up with, the data often comes from “ringing”.
 By attaching rings (often coloured for easy identification) to a bird’s legs, sightings can be reported and individual birds monitored.
-Co-ordinated and licenced by the British Trust for Ornithology, the ringing provides vital data on the survival, productivity and movements of birds, to help us understand why populations are changing and inform how we may help protect them.
+Co-ordinated and licensed by the British Trust for Ornithology, the ringing provides vital data on the survival, productivity and movements of birds, to help us understand why populations are changing and inform how we may help protect them.

 colour-ringed avocet chick